-In recent years, commercial computer vision-based face recognition algorithms are finding use in many real-world applications, such as Uber using Microsoft's Cognitive Face API to verify their drivers [39] and C-Span using Amazon's Rekognition service to index their videos by who is speaking or who is on camera [2].
+In recent years, commercial computer vision-based face recognition algorithms are finding use in many real-world applications, such as Uber using Microsoft Azure's Face API to verify their drivers [57] and C-Span using Amazon's Rekognition service to index their videos based on who is speaking or who is on camera [4].

-Kumar et al. [27] propose the use of generalizable visual attributes (i.e., labels to describe the appearance of an image) for the face, such as gender, age, jaw shape, and nose size, to search faces and verify whether two faces show the same person.
-Some deep learning approaches like DeepFace [52], DeepID2 [51], FaceNet [47] have shown near-perfect face verification accuracy on the Labeled Faces in the Wild (LFW) dataset.
-Schroff et al. [47] also propose a method to automatically cluster all faces of a particular person.
+Kumar et al. [40] propose the use of generalizable visual attributes (i.e., labels to describe the appearance of an image) for the face, such as gender, age, jaw shape, and nose size, to search faces and verify whether two faces show the same person.
+Some deep learning approaches like DeepFace [76], DeepID2 [75], and FaceNet [69] have shown near-perfect face verification accuracy on the Labeled Faces in the Wild (LFW) dataset.
+Schroff et al. [69] also propose a method to automatically cluster all faces of a particular person.
 Photo Sleuth, on the other hand, does not depend on a training set.
 Instead, it exploits the strengths of existing face recognition algorithms in a hybrid pipeline by integrating additional relevant information from visual clues in a photograph into the search process to enhance accuracy.

-Multiple studies have compared face recognition algorithms to human baselines, and some show that human performance is superior [7, 9, 23, 60].
-A recent study shows state-of-the-art face recognition algorithms performing in the range of professional face examiners and suggests optimal face recognition achieved by fusing human and machines [43].
+Multiple studies have compared face recognition algorithms to human baselines, and some show that human performance is superior [9, 11, 35, 86].
+A recent study shows state-of-the-art face recognition algorithms performing at the level of professional face examiners and suggests that optimal face recognition can be achieved by fusing human and machines [64].
 However, these algorithms have also been seen failing to filter out false positives.
-Recently, Welsh police wrongly identified people as criminals 92% of the time at a soccer game relying on face recognition technology [3].
-Amazon's Rekognition wrongly identified 28 members of Congress as people charged with a crime [49].
+Recently, Welsh police relying on face recognition technology wrongly identified people at a soccer game as criminals 92% of the time [5].
+Amazon's Rekognition wrongly identified 28 members of Congress as people charged with a crime [71].
 The workflow of Photo Sleuth prevents face recognition per se from making the final decision, instead deferring to human judgment.

-Crissaff et al. [14] propose an image manipulation system called ARIES for organizing digital artworks, allowing users to compare images in complex ways and use feature-matching to explore visual elements of interest.
-Bell & Ommer [5] use computer vision algorithms to retrieve similar images for a query search image of a historical painting.
-Srinivasan et al. [50] propose using automated face recognition techniques for addressing ambiguities in portrait subjects and understanding an artist's style.
-Google released an app [19] in which users could find their painting doppelgangers from museums worldwide.
+Crissaff et al. [20] propose an image manipulation system called ARIES for organizing digital artworks, allowing users to compare images in complex ways and use feature-matching to explore visual elements of interest.
+Bell and Ommer [7] use computer vision algorithms to retrieve similar images for a query search image of a historical painting.
+Srinivasan et al. [74] propose using automated face recognition techniques for addressing ambiguities in portrait subjects and understanding an artist's style.
+Google released an app [27] in which users could find their painting doppelgangers from museums worldwide.
 Inspired by these recent efforts, Photo Sleuth helps users retrieve the identities of unknown photos of soldiers from the Civil War era by building and searching a digital archive of historical photographs.

-Civil War portrait identification has not yet been studied through an HCI or AI lens, but a survey of historical scholarship [13, 53, 55], practitioner articles [32-34], and media accounts [37, 45, 56] offers some insight into the key tasks and challenges.
-It is estimated that at least four million Civil War-era portraits survive today, of which 10-20% are already identified [1].
-Civil War portrait identification or "photo sleuthing" typically requires extensive skill and domain expertise, from identifying obscure uniform insignia and weapons [37], to weighing probabilities [34], to consulting a wide range of reference works [33], to systematically reviewing thousands of potential matches [32].
+Civil War portrait identification has not yet been studied through an HCI or AI lens, but a survey of historical scholarship [19, 77, 79], practitioner articles [47, 48, 51], and media accounts [55, 67, 80] offers some insight into the key tasks and challenges.
+It is estimated that at least four million Civil War-era portraits survive today, of which 10-20% are already identified [3].
+Civil War portrait identification or "photo sleuthing" typically requires extensive skill and domain expertise, from identifying obscure uniform insignia and weapons [55], to weighing probabilities [51], to consulting a wide range of reference works [48], to systematically reviewing thousands of potential matches [47].
 Photo Sleuth attempts to ease the sleuthing process by bringing together a large repository of soldier portraits and military service records, and the visual clues one would typically use in this process, in a workflow designed for both novices and experts.